2020 Call for applications have closed.

 - The political economy of conflict: micro level perspectives.
 Working within a systems framework at the neighbourhood or municipal level to develop new understandings of the inter-relationships among the private sector, conflict, and development in the African context, with a particular focus on SMEs.
 Research in this area may integrate with the ACDS's ongoing research initiative on SMEs in the context of urban violence.

 - “Listening in" on conflict.
 PhD opportunities to work with the ACDS Conflict Barometer initiative, a sophisticated analytic tool that relies on complex querying of relational databases, including automated textual analyses, to provide better understanding and prediction of conflict dynamics.
 Candidates from a variety of backgrounds may propose work at the intersection of conflict, data science, and textual analysis.

 - Application of artificial intelligence in human resource management / management learning

 PhD in DEVELOPMENT FINANCE

-- Finance and entrepreneurship in Africa
+- Remittances and the political economy in Africa

 School for Public Leadership: